- Azelaic acid cream is a topical treatment available in prescription and over-the-counter formulations

 Azelaic acid cream is available as both a prescription and over-the-counter (OTC) treatment.
-Based on your individual condition, your dermatologist will determine whether you need an OTC or prescription azelaic acid cream.
+The treatment you receive will be based on your dermatologist’s judgment.

 Azelaic acid gel

-Azelaic acid gel is typically available in 10% to 15% concentrations, both OTC and prescription.
-Some clinical evidence shows that a 15% gel formulation is more effective than 20% azelaic acid cream.
-Finacea is a popular, brand name, prescription-only azelaic acid gel.
+Azelaic acid gel is typically available in 10–15% concentrations, in both OTC and prescription strengths.
+Some clinical evidence indicates the 15% gel formulation is more effective than the 20% cream.
+Finacea is one example of a prescription-only azelaic acid gel.

-Azelaic acid creams come with a number of benefits that make them ideal for several different skin conditions and concerns.
+Azelaic acid cream provides a wide range of benefits, making it an ideal solution for several different skin conditions and concerns.
 Azelaic acid cream can:

 - Alleviate skin sensitivity

-- Even the skin tone by gentle exfoliating skin
+- Even skin tone by gentle exfoliating skin

 - Fight harmful bacteria on the skin’s surface